TalesHabib/GoStack-modulo02/README.md

 memo License
 This project is under the MIT license.
 See the LICENSE

-Made with ♥ by Alexia Kattah wave Linkedin
+Made with ♥ by Tales Habib wave Linkedin